F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Except as provided herein, sanctions imposed pursuant to these Procedures may not be appealed or made the subject of a grievance under any other University policy.

-If the accused is a faculty member and the sanction is to recommend termination of employment, the procedures for termination of a faculty member will be followed; provided, however, that the report of the University Investigator and the written determination of the decision-makers shall be accepted into evidence at the faculty member’s termination hearing without the necessity of the Complainant (or impacted party in the case of a University-Initiated Investigation) testifying as a witness.
+If the accused is a faculty member and the sanction is to recommend termination of employment, the procedures for termination of a faculty member will be followed; provided, however, that the report of the University Investigators and the written determination of the decision-maker shall be accepted into evidence at the faculty member’s termination hearing without the necessity of the Complainant (or impacted party in the case of a University-Initiated Investigation) testifying as a witness.

 X. Retaliation Prohibited